stephencwelch/dl-workshop/README.md

 An number of notebooks in the workshop use large animation files.
 To keep this repo (relaitvely) lightweight, we've stored these videos on a seperate server.
 They can be downloaded here [ADD LINK], and should be placed in a directory called videos/ in the top level of this repo.

+## Preparing for this Workshop
+### 1. Setting up your computer in advance
+You may want to configure your python environment on your local machine before the workshop.
+Instructions for this are in the github readme.
+You can test your environment by running this notebook.

+### 2. Materials
+We’re not assuming that you will do any specific prep for this workshop.
+That said, our group has a wide range of skills/backgrounds, so if you’re new to some of the concepts in the itinerary, a little preparation may help you get more out of our time tomorrow.
+For a little background on some of the neural networks principles we’ll be covering, you may want to check out my [neural networks YouTube series](https://www.youtube.com/watch?v=bxe2T-V8XRs).
+[Jeremy Howard’s fastai lectures](https://course.fast.ai/videos/?lesson=1) are also a terrific starting point.
+Finally, there is one excellent [book](https://www.deeplearningbook.org/) (and only one in my opinion) on deep learning from Ian Goodfellow.
+It’s available online for free, and very readable.
+Chapter 1 is a great place to start if you’re new.

 ## Jupyter Hub
 We've setup a Jupyter Hub instance for this workshop to allow GPU access, and provide access to a preconfigured environment.